lkesteloot/unsong/unsong.md

 Llull was programmed by hobbyists and academics and had no practical utility.
 It was used in a few research applications, then abandoned to any amateur who might want to play around with it.

-But if someone were to come up with a way to [i]give[/i] a computer the divine spark, to ensoul it…
+But if someone were to come up with a way to [i]give[/i] a computer the divine spark, to ensoul it...

 Well, that person would have something producing Names thousand times as fast as the average sweatshop.
 Since there are about a thousand sweatshops seeking Divine Names all over the world, that one person with his single computer would have a magical discovery rate equal to the rest of the world combined.
 The very least he could expect would be to become stupendously rich.